FilipeFKmg/Projecto/README.md

 27 independent queries, one per term, including `siRNA*`, `RNAi*`, `dsRNA*`, `iRNA*`, `oligonucleotide*`, `"RNA interference"`, `"small interfering RNA"`, `"short interfering RNA"`, `"double stranded RNA"`, `"RNA duplex"` and the "ribonucleic acid" spellings of each.
 One query per term keeps every query below the 2000-result cap and allows deduplicated merging afterwards.

-> `oligonucleotide*` is much broader than the rest of the list and pulls in antisense, aptamer and CRISPR filings that survive the CPC exclusions.
-Expect higher recall and lower precision than the code-based strategy, and let Stage 3 clean it up.

 ### Family deduplication

 One invention is normally filed in several jurisdictions.
 The EPO groups equivalent documents under one `Family_ID` (EPO Simple Family).
 Both scripts deduplicate by `Family_ID` so that **each invention counts once**, then pick one representative document by country priority, lowest score winning.

-**The two scripts use different tables.**

 `epo_api_terms.py`, eight entries, anything else scoring 99: